Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: The compiler gives me an error message if I try to copy one array into another by using the assignment operator.
-What’s wrong?
+What's wrong?

 </div>
 <!-- END: div -->